 For the sake of best comparison, I used everyday prices and did not factor sales into this list.

 Note: The prices may vary in different parts of the country.
-These prices are Northern Indiana prices as of July and August 2019.
+These prices are Northern Indiana prices as of August 2021.

 What are the cheapest grocery store results?

 After multiple store shopping trips and researching through various store apps, my list was finally done.
 Once I found the price totals, I went through and started comparing price to see which was the cheapest grocery store.